pfrazee/eco/README.md

 This might be solved with some form of coordination (eg a version vector) so that updates are only applied once the schema has been updated.

-Currently, ECO disallows CRDTs to be changed or removed after they are added (the object's crdts are grow-only).
+Currently, ECO disallows CRDTs to be changed or removed after they are added (the object's keys are grow-only).
 Add-messages still need to happen before operations are allowed to execute; operations that arrive before their add-message need to be buffered.

 **Is it possible to detect when states have become irreconcilable?**